0day-ci/dpdk/doc/guides/rel_notes/deprecation.rst

   a handle, like the way kernel exposes an fd to user for locating a specific file, and to keep all major structures internally, so that we are likely to be free from ABI violations in future.

+* ABI will change for rte_port_source_params struct.
+The member file_name data type will be changed from char * to const char *.
+This change targets release 16.11.